-Glossary of project management terms and acronyms used by project managers and business professionals.
-Understanding these terms and acronyms is an important first step towards success in project management.
+Our dictionary of project management terms and acronyms.
+Understanding these terms and acronyms is an important step towards success in project management.

 The ideas from Agile software development applied to project management.
 Agile methods promote a process that encourages development iterations, teamwork, stakeholder involvement, objective metrics and effective controls.